Joshuarzra/Joshuarzra/README.md

 ### HELLO EVERYNYAN, How are you? 👋

-I'm currently a major student of the National Autonomous University of Mexico.
+I'm currently a student of the National Autonomous University of Mexico.

 <!--
 **Joshuarzra/Joshuarzra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.